-Cyclone Tauktae: At least 25 dead in Gujarat, Maharashtra; 81 still missing after barge sinks
+Cyclone Tauktae weakens into a ‘depression’, says IMD; at least 25 dead in Gujarat, Maharashtra

 While the cyclone claimed 13 lives in Gujarat, 12 died in Maharashtra.